Leveraging Electronic Ecosystems in Photonics

 This progress in electronics integration is a key factor that brought down the size and cost of coherent transceivers, packing more bits than ever into smaller areas.
 However, photonics has struggled to keep up with electronics, with the photonic components dominating the cost of transceivers.
 If the transceiver cost curve does not continue to decrease, it will be challenging to achieve the goal of making them more accessible across the entire optical network.

-We need to buy photonics from a catalog as we do with electronics, have datasheets that work consistently, be able to solder it to a board and integrate it easily with the rest of the product design flow.
+“We need to buy photonics products from a catalog as we do with electronics, have datasheets that work consistently, be able to solder it to a board and integrate it easily with the rest of the product design flow.”

-Tim Koene – Chief Technology Officer
+Tim Koene-Ong, Chief Technology Officer.

 This goal requires photonics manufacturing to leverage existing electronics manufacturing processes and ecosystems.
 Photonics must embrace fabless models, chips that can survive soldering steps, and electronic packaging and assembly methods.

-The Advantages of Moving to a Fabless Model
+The Advantages of a Fabless Model

 Increasing the volume of photonics manufacturing is a big challenge.
 Some photonic chip developers manufacture their chips in-house within their fabrication facilities.
-This approach has some substantial advantages, giving component manufacturers complete control over their production process.
+This approach has substantial advantages, giving component manufacturers complete control over their production process.

 However, this approach has its trade-offs when scaling up.
-If a vertically-integrated chip developer wants to scale up in volume, they must make a hefty capital expenditure (CAPEX) in more equipment and personnel.
+If a vertically integrated chip developer wants to scale up in volume, they must make a hefty capital expenditure (CAPEX) in more equipment and personnel.
 They must develop new fabrication processes as well as develop and train personnel.
 Fabs are not only expensive to build but to operate.
 Unless they can be kept at nearly full utilization, operating expenses (OPEX) also drain the facility owners’ finances.

 Electronics manufacturing experienced a similar problem during their 70s and 80s boom, with smaller chip start-ups facing almost insurmountable barriers to market entry because of the massive CAPEX required.
 Furthermore, the large-scale electronics manufacturing foundries had excess production capacity that drained their OPEX.
-The large-scale foundries ended up selling that excess capacity to the smaller chip developers, who became fabless.
+The large-scale foundries sold that excess capacity to the smaller chip developers, who became fabless.
 In this scenario, everyone ended up winning.
 The foundries serviced multiple companies and could run their facilities at total capacity, while the fabless companies could outsource manufacturing and reduce their expenditures.

-This fabless model, with companies designing and selling the chips but outsourcing the manufacturing, should also be the way to go for photonics.
+This fabless model, with companies designing and selling the chips but outsourcing the manufacturing, should also be the way for photonics.
 Instead of going through a more costly, time-consuming process, the troubles of scaling up for photonics developers are outsourced and (from the perspective of the fabless company) become as simple as putting a purchase order in place.
 Furthermore, the fabless model allows photonics developers to concentrate their R&D resources on the end market.
 This is the simplest way forward if photonics moves into million-scale volumes.

 Adopting Electronics-Style Packaging